fsantanna/pingus/ceu/README.md

 unavoidable and are actually the essence of object-oriented programming (i.e., *methods + mutable state*).

+Similarly to @SEC_REF(finite_state_machines_1), note also that the state machine is encoded across 3 different methods, each intermixing code with unrelated functionality.

 <a name="bomber"/>

 #### Céu

-The equivalent code for the *Bomber* action in Céu doesn't require any state variables and reflects the sequential state machine implicitly, using `await` statements in direct style to separate the actions [[![X]][ceu_bomber]]:
+The equivalent code for the *Bomber* action in Céu doesn't require state variables and reflects the sequential state machine implicitly, using `await` statements in direct style to separate the actions [[![X]][ceu_bomber]]: